 Then: Consider the Destination

-I will be using some new plugins, and removing others in the new installation.
-For example, I can safely ditch Contact Form 7 and Google XML Sitemaps plugins, because that functionality will be handled differently with Gatsby.
+I was planning to use some new plugins and remove others in the new installation.
+For example, I could lose Contact Form 7 and Google XML Sitemaps plugins, because that functionality will be handled differently with Gatsby.

-We will also need to add new plugins to the destination installation to support Gatsby and GraphQL:
+I also needed to add new plugins to the destination installation to support Gatsby and GraphQL:

 For more information on how Gatsby, GraphQL, and WordPress integrate, check out the Sourcing with WordPress article by Gatsby.